emqx/emqx-docs/en_US/data-integration/data-bridge-pulsar.md

 ## Features and Benefits

-Using Pulsar data bridging in EMQX brings the following features and advantages to your business:
+The data integration with Pulsar brings the following features and advantages to your business:

 - **Reliable IoT Data Message Delivery**: EMQX can reliably batch and send MQTT messages to Pulsar, enabling the integration of IoT devices with Pulsar and application systems.
 - **MQTT Message Transformation**: Using the rule engine, EMQX can filter and transform MQTT messages.
 Messages can undergo data extraction, filtering, enrichment, and transformation before being sent to Pulsar.